ISBN 978-0-7535-1809-0 |

 Kaufman's book delivers; it is a comprehensive account of Doris Day's life, which was much more complex than the sunny image she projected on screen.
 Although the world associated her with the virginal all-American good girl, she had already survived an abusive marriage, given birth, and divorced twice before she ever arrived in Hollywood.

-great success performing with Les Brown's band with such hits as "My Dreams Are Getting Better All the Time" (1944), "You Won't Be Satisfied" (1945), and most notably "Sentimental Journey" (1945).
+She was also an established singer, who had found great success performing with Les Brown's band with such hits as "My Dreams Are Getting Better All the Time" (1944), "You Won't Be Satisfied" (1945), and most notably "Sentimental Journey" (1945).
 She was popular among soldiers--including a then unknown Rock Hudson--"join[ing] the ranks of Betty Grable, Rita Hayworth, and Dorothy Lamour as one of their favorite pin-ups" (39).
 Here was not the pristine Day that America would come to know.
 As Oscar Levant once remarked, "I knew Doris Day before she was a virgin" (399).

 Once in Hollywood, she was a natural in front of the camera.
 Her first film performance in Romance on the High Seas (1948) scored predominately positive reviews.
 Marty Melcher, who worked with her agent at Century Artists, took note and soon after became both her manager and third husband.
 The result was more of a business partnership than marriage.
 Kaufman quotes many people who observed that Melcher treated Day like a commodity, and several speculated that he wanted to hitch himself to her rising star.
 To be fair, Kaufman balances this information with Day's own comments which are confirmed with others' accounts that the relationship was mutually beneficial: "'Marty had no desire to be a celebrity, and Doris had no desire to sign the checks'" (283).
 Out of Melcher's managership emerged Day's carefully coiffed image of the wholesome all-American girl: